semicologne-13/devlinks/README.md

 All assets provided in the Figma file have been incorporated into the project and can be found in the `public/assets/` directory.

+## Deployment

+This project can be easily deployed to Vercel, which provides an optimal hosting environment for Next.js applications.

+To deploy to Vercel:

+1. Push your code to a GitHub repository.
+2. Go to [Vercel](https://vercel.com/) and sign up or log in.
+3. Click on "New Project" and select your GitHub repository.
+4. Vercel will automatically detect that it's a Next.js project and set up the build configuration.
+5. Click "Deploy" and wait for the build to complete.

+Vercel will provide you with a URL where your application is hosted.
+You can also set up a custom domain in the Vercel dashboard.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.